 Over two years through research including desk studies, focus groups, stakeholder events, workshops and surveys, the TEL Programme has established the need for a national learning solution with 1000s of digital learning resources available for allRead More

 Technology enhanced learning

-This project will develop clear commissioning guidelines to inform all future TEL commissioning decisions.
+Our TEL Programme has developed clear commissioning guidelines ('Guidelines for commissioning e-learning in the NHS') to inform all future TEL commissioning decisions, available to view below.
 This will help reduce duplication, offer greater value for money, will enhance innovation and will drive up quality.

 Our TEL Programme has a wide remit and has number of ongoing projects and areas of work - find out more about the projects below.

 A national strategy is being developed to ensure that we can continue to ensure equity of access to simulation education and training across England that provides value for money and delivers patient-centred and high-quality educational outcomes.Read More

 There is clear evidence that simulation provides opportunities to enhance medical skills and experience in a safe learning environment, away from the patient.Read More

 We all use technology in our personal lives.
 As technology evolves we want the health and social care workforce to be fully competent, confident and capable in its use in the workplace.Read More